 Continue down Mount Lowe Road and you will eventually pass two marked junctions with single tracks that ascend to the left up Mount Lowe.
 The first trail is Upper Sam Merrill – Mount Lowe West Trail and the second trail is Mount Lowe East Trail.
 On the right, across from Mt.
 Lowe East Trail, and 3.15 miles from the start, you will spot a path marked with a sign for Mount Lowe Trail Camp (Alpine Tavern Site).
 If you don’t plan to visit the trail camp, you should continue 0.3 miles down the road to a junction with Muir Peak Road, turn left, and hike the final quarter mile to Inspiration Point.
 However, if you wish to visit the trail camp first, turn right here and descend 0.15 miles on a narrow dirt trail to the trail camp.
 Mount Lowe Trail Camp is also located along Mount Lowe Road, but this path cuts out a half mile long stretch of the road as it goes around a big bend.

 Along the trail down to Mount Lowe Trail Camp, you will pass an area that contained twenty cottages for the support staff at the Alpine Tavern.
-At the bottom of the trail, you will reach Mount Lowe Road again.
-There will be a large Angeles National Forest sign for Mount Lowe Trail Camp to your right, ushering you into the campground.
+At the bottom of the trail, reach Mount Lowe Road again where a large Angeles National Forest sign for Mount Lowe Trail Camp to your right will usher you into the campground.

 Set in a forest of cedars, oaks, and spruce, the campground rests on a level area where the Alpine Tavern once stood.
 On your right, you’ll find the ruins of the tavern’s lobby, with parts of the basement wall and grand fireplace still standing.
 There are several interpretive signs around the trail camp to tell the story of the Alpine Tavern.
 What’s left of the railway line that brought guests up to the mountain retreat can be seen to the left as you face the trail camp.